 This tour is graded moderate (grade 3) with daily cycling distances between 40 and 57km.
 There are 3 mainly flat easy stages, 2 undulating stages and 1 stage that is more hilly.
 The accent is on keeping a relaxed pace to take in all of the attractions, with time to stop and take photos.
 It is considered suitable for cyclists with a good level of fitness. *For safety reasons, we insist that cycle helmets be included as a compulsory item on your equipment list.

 This is an easy first day cycling through the flat coastal plains of the Sinis wetlands.
 The salt ponds around the Gulf are home to thousands of pink flamingos in season and a wealth of other birdlife, so bring your binoculars.
-There is a lot of local fishing for mullet or bass from traditional grass Fassone boats.
+You are also likely to spot the locals fishing for mullet or bass from traditional grass Fassone boats.
 Circling the lake to Riola Sardo you return to the coast at Mari Ermi and the spectacular white quartz beach of Is Arutas.
 A short trip down the peninsula to San Giovanni Sinis brings you to the Phoenician ruins of Tharros, with a history of inhabitation stretching back almost 2,500 years.
 Wine production here is mainly a sherry-like Vernaccia and you may be able to visit a cellar on the way.
 Overnight in San Salvatore/Cabras.